samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 Now that you have scaffolded your Angular application, you will need to register it at Auth0 so you can properly offer authentication and authorization features to your users.
 So, head to [the Applications section of your Auth0 dashboard](https://manage.auth0.com/#/applications) and hit the _Create Application_ button.
 When Auth0 shows you the form to create your Application, fill in the following information:

-- _Name:_ You can name your application with anything that might help you identifying it in the future.
+- _Name:_ You can name your application with anything that might help you identify it in the future.
 For example, "To-Do Angular App".
 - _Application Type:_ For this one, you will **have to** choose the _Single Page Web Applications_ option, as this is exactly what you are going to create.

 ![Creating an Auth0 application for an Angular app.](https://cdn.auth0.com/blog/golang-angular/creating-an-auth0-application.png)